ShangjinTang/cmake-template/README.md

 ## Introduction

-Every subdirectory is a standalone project, starts with either `app` or `lib`
+Every subdirectory is a standalone project, starts with either `app` or `lib`.

 - Directory tree should be as below:
   ```text